 |201976||T/Maj.
 T.W.
 Woollam||Military Cross||13 December 1945||Periodic|

-The following are the files in the National Archives that cover the unit's service in Italy.
+The following are the files in the National Archives that cover the service of 9th Battalion Royal Fusiliers during its service in Italy from September 1943 to March 1944 and July 1944 to May 1945.

 |TNA File Name>||Description||Dates|